AdarshC10/SQL/SQL Case Study/Danny's Dinner Case Study/README.md

 ---

 ## Business Task
+Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.

 Please note that all the information regarding the case study has been sourced from the following link: [8 Week SQL Challenge](https://8weeksqlchallenge.com/case-study-1/).

 ---